Thursday, January 15, 2026

 Communal living migrations

 Business Insider reported that a mass migration, which started before the pandemic, is continuing to see interest now, too, particularly amid the current inflation and rising home prices.
-People are fleeing major metro areas like Manhattan, Chicago, and Los Angeles, and flocking to less-populate areas like Boise, Idaho; Billings, Montana; and Sioux Falls, South Dakota where they are joining communities with common interests.
+People are fleeing major metro areas like Manhattan, Chicago, and Los Angeles, and flocking to less-populated areas like Boise, Idaho; Billings, Montana; and Sioux Falls, South Dakota, where they are joining communities with common interests.

-Idaho, for example, has seen a 194 percent increase in transplants since the pandemic lockdown began.
+Idaho, for example, has seen a 194 percent increase in transplants since the pandemic.
 But the migration was already underway: In 2019, Boise earned the title “best place to live for millennials.”
 Thousands of these new residents are from Los Angeles.

 Communes Are Back: Why Sustainable, Communal Living Really Is Utopia